neherlab/pangraph/docs/src/tutorials/tutorial_4.md

 ![img](../assets/klebs_full_pangraph.png)

 Colors indicate the number of times a block occurs.
-Block that appear in red are core blocks, that are found in every chromosome, while black blocks are only present in a few strains.
-We used the `--no-duplication` flag in the export command, which makes so that duplicated blocks are not exported.
+Blocks that appear in red are core blocks that are found in every chromosome, while black blocks are only present in a few strains.
+We used the `--no-duplication` flag in the export command, which excludes duplicated blocks from the exported graph.
 This simplifies the visualization, which would otherwise be highly "tangled-up" by these duplications.

 ## Marginalize the graph on a subset of strains